AleksandraGnjatovic/Supermarket-Sales-Analysis-Power-BI-SQL-Excel/README.md

 ## Excel Pivot Tables

-The `Excel/sales_pivot.xlsx` file contains pivot tables that visualize the results of the SQL analysis:
+The sales_dashboard.xlsx file contains the original dataset along with a set of Excel pivot tables and visualizations used to analyze key sales metrics.
+The analysis includes the following pivot tables:

-1. Total sales by branch
+1. Total sales by branch and city
-2. Top products by revenue
+2. Sales by product category
-3. Sales by customer type
+3. Quantity sold by product
-4. Sales trends by month/year
+4. Monthly sales trend
-5. Reward points by customer type
+5. Customer type / Gender analysis

 **Visualization types:**
-- Bar charts for top products and top cities
+- Bar charts
-- Line charts for monthly sales trends
+- Line charts
-- Pie charts for customer type and product category
+- Pie charts for
+- The dashboard is fully interactive, with the KPI dynamically connected to all slicers and charts.

 ---